I'm a member

 Acute Lymphoblastic Leukemia

 ALL is a heterogeneous disease with different genetic alterations resulting in distinct biologic subtypes.
 Patients are stratified according to certain clinical and genetic risk factors that predict outcome, with risk-adapted therapy tailoring treatment based on the predicted risk of relapse.
 Two of the most important factors predictive of risk are patient age and white blood cell count (WBC) at diagnosis.
 Certain genetic characteristics of the leukemic cells strongly influence prognosis.
-Clinical and biologic factors predicting clinical outcome can be summarized as follows:
+Clinical and biologic factors predicting clinical outcomes and relapse risk are summarized in the Policy Guidelines section.

 POLICYNo benefits will be provided for a covered transplant procedure unless the Member receives prior authorization through Case Management from Blue Cross & Blue Shield of Mississippi.